markpmlim/LightProbes2/README.md

 <br />

-The property of an *NSBitmapImageRep* object,  *bitmapData*, should be a pointer to the a 16-bit bitmap data which must be converted to a 32-bit bitmap and then pass to the *stbi_write_hdr* function.
+The  *bitmapData* property of an *NSBitmapImageRep* object, should be a pointer to the a 16-bit bitmap data which must be converted to a 32-bit bitmap and then pass to the *stbi_write_hdr* function.

-However, the output image is black indicating the bitmapData probably consists of zeroes; the pointer to the 16-bit bitmap is not NIL.
+However, the output image is black indicating the bitmapData probably consists entirely of zeroes; the pointer to the 16-bit bitmap is not NIL.

 <br />
 <br />